dragonflyoss/d7y.io/docs/advanced-guides/request-sdk.md

 ## SDKs

-The SDKs are maintained in the [dragonfly-sdk](https://github.com/dragonflyoss/dragonfly-sdk) repository, sending requests to remote servers via the Dragonfly P2P network, supporting streaming and buffered GET requests and preheating files or OCI images through seed peers.
+The SDKs are maintained in the [dragonfly-sdk](https://github.com/dragonflyoss/dragonfly-sdk) repository, sending requests to remote servers via the Dragonfly P2P network, supporting streaming and buffered GET requests, preheating files or OCI images through seed peers, and querying the distribution of OCI images in the seed peers.

 | Package                                                                                                        | Description                                                                                                            |
 | :------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------- |